- How can Eviction Lawyers in Deerfield Beach, Florida help Landlords?

 - When Can a Tenant Withhold Rent?

 - How does a Landlord terminate a Month-to-month Tenancy?

-- Tenant has not paid rent.
-They will be served a three 3 day notice to pay or leave the property.
+- Monthly rent not paid by Tenant.
+Tenant is served with a 3 day notice.
+Tenant can pay rent or leave the property.

-- During the 3 day period, they pay rent.
-As a result, they can remain in the property.
+- Rent is paid by the Tenant during the 3 day period.
+Tenant can remain in the property.

 - Preparation of Residential leases

 - Serving Notices to Tenants (3 day, 7 day, and 15 day)

 - Civil Actions against Tenants to Recover unpaid rent

 - Defending Landlords that are being sued by Tenants for the return of security deposits